Skip to main content

 Summary:

-The Acute Family Treatment and Emergency Reparation (A.F.T.E.R.) intervention will be a hospital based, short term family intervention for youth who have been injured by gunshot.
-Partnering with community members, agencies, and hospitals, the development of A.F.T.E.R. seeks to support youth and their families by providing psychoeducation about trauma; addressing the immediate emotional and psychological effects of gunshot injury; increasing families' confidence in their ability to manage post injury rehabilitation and reentry into the community; fostering strength based coping skills; and strengthening communication between parents/caretakers and their injured youth.
-If we want to be successful in making community level changes, we must start with the units that makeup communities, and families are vital units in communities.
+The Acute Family Treatment and Emergency Reparation (A.F.T.E.R.) intervention is a hospital-based, short-term family intervention for youth who have been injured by gunshot.
+Partnering with community members, agencies, and hospitals, A.F.T.E.R. supports youth and their families by providing psychoeducation about trauma; addressing the immediate emotional and psychological effects of gunshot injury; increasing families' confidence in their ability to manage post-injury rehabilitation and reentry into the community; fostering strength-based coping skills; and strengthening communication between parents/caretakers and their injured youth.

 PI: Rabiatu Barrie (SPHL),